- What is the premise for expense reimbursements to be considered income? These are University business expenses.

 - My department requires all employees to submit travel documentation to our central office for preparation by a travel delegate.
 I gave my information to the delegate within the 60 days following my trip/event, but the delegate didn’t get the report prepared in time for me to originally submit the report within 60 days beyond my trip/event end date.
 Will I be taxed?

 - As the traveler, you are responsible to ensure your reports are originally submitted within 60 days beyond the trip/event end date.
 If the employee believes theirs is an exceptional situation, you can request a one-time exception to policy.
 In your request for exception please identify the timeline of your submission, supporting documentation for the timeline, and copy your delegate on the request for exception.
 There is no guarantee that your request for an exception will be approved.

 - Being on leave during the 60 day time frame will not excuse the campus from the IRS regulations so we strongly suggest that you work with your department to submit the report within the 60 day time frame.
 When circumstances of your leave preclude timely submission, you may request an exception to policy.
 In your request please cite the dates of your leave.

 - I found an expense for a trip that I forgot to include in my report.
 It’s now more than 60 days beyond my trip/event end date.
 Will the supplemental report for this expense be taxed?

 - Are there any exceptions for grant funds?

-- There is not an exception for fund source of the payments.
-We are bringing ourselves into IRS compliance with the regulations surrounding the Accountable Plan which does not preclude any funding sources.
-Please see the question related to grant funding under the process section.
+- There is no exception for payment fund source.
+The university is working on full IRS compliance with the regulations surrounding the Accountable Plan, which does not preclude any funding sources.

-- I have a question not included on this list.
+- I have a question not on this list.
 Who do I ask?
-Can I suggest my question be added to this list?

 - UCD Health employees should email Dianne Dakis at email@example.com